airs-cuhk/airship/airship_planner/README.md

 # airship_planner
 **This package implements a task planner leveraging LLMs.
-It supports both using OpenAI's API to access GPT modules and utilizing the Ollam API to access open-source LLMs, such as LLAMA.
-Design details can be found in this [video](https://www.youtube.com/watch?v=hZjcxxz1_8E).**
+It supports both using OpenAI's API to access GPT modules and utilizing the Ollam API to access open-source LLMs, such as LLAMA.**

 ## airship_planner API Overview
 ### llm_planner_node